Frequently Asked Questions

 Tips on combating the Bargain Hunter at your auction:

 - Don't let your Silent auction become bloated.
 It's simple Supply & Demand.
 A 4:1 Ratio of Attendees to Items is good number.
+Although many more groups are trimming to even lower ratios due to the overwhelming effort that goes into procuring items.
+Listen to your crowd.
+If they are getting bored anf overwhlemed trim your Silent Auction back.
 EXAMPLE: 400 guests = 100 silent auction items.
 A saturated marketplace means nobody needs to fight over anything and deals are everywhere.

 - The 4:1 Rule of Thumb does not apply to "outlier" events like golf outings and events where you have more than 750 attendees.